ska-telescope/ska-pst-stat/docs/src/architecture/index.rst

 StatProcessor
 ^^^^^^^^^^^^^^

-This is the core class to handled the processing of voltage data.
+This is the core class to handle the processing of voltage data.
 It has been designed to work on data that is either coming from shared memory ring buffers during a scan or via memory mapped (mmap) files.

 Applications, such as *ska_pst_stat_core* or *ska_pst_stat_file_processor*,
-that want to perform statisical calculations should use this class directly rather than performing its own orchestration.
+that perform statistical calculations will use this class directly rather than performing their own orchestration.

 During instantiation, this class will create a StatStorage instance with the correct sizes based on configuration.
 It creates instances of